 The main bedroom has a king-size bed, bedroom 2 has a standard double bed and the third bedroom has two single beds.
 In the attic the small room at the front of the house has one standard sized single bed and the main room has two single beds.
 All beds have duvets and pillows and we provide all bed linen.
 Winter and summer weight duvets are provided for all beds.

-The twin room has a special bed which was used by Sue.
-It needs a special sheet as it is longer than a standard single bed.
-The sheets are available in the attic cupboard.
+The twin room has a reclining bed which was used by Sue.
 Please make sure that children do not play on the bed.

 The main room in the attic opens directly to the stairs which are steep and narrow.
 Consequently, this room would not be suitable for young children unless a stair gate is used.
 Whatever the room is used for, please take great care with the stairs as they are steep and quite awkward.
 Coming down them backwards is recommended.